exercism/website-copy/tracks/javascript/exercises/two-fer/mentoring.md

 #### CommonJS exports

-This applies if the student does _not_ use es6 style exports:
+This applies if the student does _not_ use ES6 style exports:

 - `module.exports = { twoFer }`

 Explain that we use babel, and this allows the student to use all new language features.
-They may use es6 style `export` as well as any other es6 feature.
+They may use ES6 style `export` as well as any other ES6 feature.
+If this is the **only** comment, approve but give this suggestion for future exercises.

 ### Talking points